maanasb01/kaapi-guardrails/development.md

 docker compose watch
 ```

-When deploying, for example in production, the main Traefik is configured outside of the Docker Compose files.
-For local development, there's an included Traefik in `docker-compose.override.yml`, just to let you test that the domains work as expected, for example with `api.localhost.tiangolo.com` and `dashboard.localhost.tiangolo.com`.

 ## Docker Compose files and env vars

 There is a main `docker-compose.yml` file with all the configurations that apply to the whole stack, it is used automatically by `docker compose`.

-And there's also a `docker-compose.override.yml` with overrides for development, for example to mount the source code as a volume.
-It is used automatically by `docker compose` to apply overrides on top of `docker-compose.yml`.

 These Docker Compose files use the `.env` file containing configurations to be injected as environment variables in the containers.